rmorelos/communications/README.md

 ###

-This reposotory is set up to support teaching undegraduate students the principles and applications of communication systems.
-It includes laboratory experimental procedures, demonstrations with software radios and sets of homework sets and their solutions.
+This repository is set up to provide support material for teaching undegraduate students the principles and applications of communication systems.
+It includes laboratory experimental procedures, demonstrations with software radios, as well as sets of homework sets and their solutions.